compound-developers/compound-borrow-examples/README.md

 Examples for borrowing Ethereum assets to the [Compound Protocol](https://compound.finance/?ref=github&user=ajb413&repo=compound-borrow-examples).

-If you want to borrow assets directly from the protocol from your Ethereum wallet using JSON RPC and Web3.js, see the `json-rpc-examples` folder.
+If you want to borrow assets directly from the protocol from your Ethereum wallet using JSON RPC and Web3.js, see the `web3-js-examples` folder.
 JSON RPC can be utilized in the **web browser or with Node.js**.

 If you want to borrow assets from the protocol from your Ethereum smart contract, see the `solidity-examples` folder.